ergo-services/ergo/docs/basics/process.md

 Not all Process interface methods work in all states.
 This isn't arbitrary - it reflects what's actually possible.

-During Init, the process can spawn children and send messages, but it can't register names, create links, or make synchronous calls.
-The process isn't in the process table yet, so operations that require other processes to find it or send responses won't work.
+During Init, the process can spawn children, send messages, register names, create aliases, register events, establish links and monitors, and make synchronous calls.

 During Running, everything is available.
 The process is fully operational.